 While cold weather isn’t usually too much of a threat here in Louisiana, we do get the occasional freeze.
 If you’re planning a concrete project during the winter, it’s critical that you be prepared in the event that a freeze occurs.
-Continue reading for 7 things you need to consider before pouring your concrete in cold weather.
+Continue reading for 6 things you need to consider before pouring your concrete in the winter.

 1. Having temporary heat on-site